My GitHub chart:

 I am a future poet, next generation Oscar Wilde (or Noël Coward maybe) and comedian with healing power and so on (well, we all have dreams right?).
 But somehow, I am currently doing Ph.D. research in the area of statistical/machine learning and econometrics.

 This is mainly a tech blog, so it going to be all about my research (referring to some keywords I did not expect when I was a kid):

-I have full background of econ/fin and statistics, both up to master’s degrees.
 These two subjects overlap a lot in learning complex systems, such as financial market, option pricing, or macroeconomic.
 The key challenge in any complex system learning is problem identification , which comes down to various types of causality inference and optimization work.
 I am particularly experienced in building theoretical statistical models and evaluating empirical econometric studies.
 Years of school has equipped me to design natural experiments and observational study with applying time series, stochastic, probabilistic based models, etc.